kumikohime/gdpuredata/README.md

 ## Misc

-The default buffer is set at 0.5s.
-This may be too high a latency for some.
+The default buffer length is set at 0.5s.
+This may cause a latency too high for some.
 The latency can be fixed by adjusting the buffer length here.

 ![image](https://github.com/kumikohime/gdpuredata/assets/76047673/014303bd-d540-4856-8eac-69bde4587817)